-- Investment Objective The investment objective of the scheme is to generate long term capital appreciation by investing in a diversified portfolio of equity and equity related instruments, debt and money market instruments, Exchange Traded Commodity Derivatives / Units of Gold ETFs, Silver ETF & units of REITs/InvITs.
+- Investment Objective -The investment objective of the Scheme is to generate long-term capital appreciation from a diversified portfolio predominantly consisting of equity and equity related instruments of large cap companies.
 There is no assurance that the investment objective of the Scheme will be achieved. - Investment pattern Please refer to the section "How will the scheme allocate its assets?".
 The fund retains the option to alter the asset allocation on a short-term basis in the interest of unitholders on defensive considerations.